 The First American Flags Featured a Variety of Designs

 Contrary to popular belief, the first American flags didn’t feature a universal design.
 In other words, they were created in a variety of designs.
 The Flag Resolution of 1777 passed by the Second Continental Congress specifically stated that the American flag should feature 13 stripes red-and-white stripes, and 13 white stripes against a blue background.
 With that said, it didn’t require a specific orientation for the stars.
 This led to several versions of the American flag, one of the most prominent being the Betsy Ross flag and another being the Bennington flag.

-Some of the first American flags featured the 13 stars in a rectangular field, whereas others featured the 13 stars in a circular field.
+Some of the first American flags in U.S. history featured the 13 stars in a rectangular field, whereas others featured the 13 stars in a circular field.
 Regardless, the Flag Resolution of 1777 didn’t require a specific orientation for the stars.
 It gave designers the freedom to choose their own orientation.

 The 15-Star American Flag